senkal/talks/2015/symfony-meetup/08_http_foundation.md

 ## Session API

 - Abstract php session related function
-- With attributes you can set Request specific data
 - Do not use legacy session at the same time
 - Ability to mock session- `MockFileSessionStorage`
 - Session storage handler: